 The Development and Works Department is composed of the Director, Town Planner, and support staff, whose responsibilities include the development and administration of the Town’s Official Plan and Zoning By-law, as well as the creation of long-range policies and guidelines for a sustainable and prosperous community.

 Pursuant to Section 26 of the Planning Act, R.S.O.
-1990, CHAPTER P.13, the Town of Renfrew with the consulting services of the Department of Development and Property of the County of Renfrew will be undertaking the update of the Town of Renfrew Official Plan.
+1990, CHAPTER P.13, the Town of Renfrew with the consulting services of the Department of Development and Property of the County of Renfrew have undertaken the update of the Town of Renfrew Official Plan with its adoption in January 2018.

 A Community Improvement Plan is a tool to facilitate revitalization, redevelopment and beautification in defined areas of the Town.
 Financial incentives may be implemented through a Community Improvement Plan, including grants and/or loans for building facade improvements, commercial signage improvements, landscaping improvements, Brownfield (contaminated property) redevelopment and other matters as may be identified through this study.